thaimtl/C-Gym-and-Nutrition/README.md

 ## Project Structure

-- The main source code for this project can be found in: TranMinhThaiFinalProject/TranMinhThaiFinalProject/x64/TranMinhThaiFinalProject.cpp
 - Notice that there are other text files .txt that serves as "database" structure to store user information
 - This project has 2 classes: Nutrition and Workout